Skip to main content

 • “You figure out what needs to happen to solve the puzzle, realize it's too much work and look up the solution because I don't want to read 2 books to figure out how to dress 6 knights.
 If it was a page and 3 knights, maybe I could have fun with it, but this game is easily defined with one word: tedious.”

-• “As a result, the game lacks any 'zing' and indeed, it is so tedious that when the result to some puzzles were found, my response was one of relief rather than elation, a bad look for a puzzle game.”
+• “As a result, the game lacks any 'zing' and indeed, it is so tedious that when the result to some puzzles was found, my response was one of relief rather than elation—a bad look for a puzzle game.”

 • graphics